-Litchfield Island lies within Arthur Harbor, SW Anvers Island, at 64°46' S, 64°06' W. Approximate area:
+Litchfield Island lies within Arthur Harbor, SW Anvers Island, at 64°46' S, 64°06' W. Approximate area: 0.34 km2.

-0.34 km2.
 Designation on the grounds that Litchfield Island, together with its littoral zone, possesses an unusually high collection of marine and terrestrial life, is unique amongst the neighboring islands as a breeding place for six species of native birds and provides an outstanding example of the natural ecological system of the Antarctic Peninsula area.
 In addition, Litchfield Island possesses rich growths of vegetation and has the most varied topography and the greatest diversity of terrestrial habitats of the islands in Arthur Harbor.

 The Area was originally designated as Specially Protected Area (SPA) No. 17 through Recommendation VIII-1 (1975) after a proposal by the United States of America.
 The site was renamed and renumbered as Antarctic Specially Protected Area (ASPA) No. 113 by Decision 1 (2002).
-The original Management Plan was adopted through Measure 2 (2004) and revised through Measure 4 (2009).
+The original Management Plan was adopted through Measure 2 (2004) and revised through Measure 4 (2009) and through Measure 1 (2014).

-The Area is situated within Environment E - Antarctic Peninsula, Alexander and other islands based on the Environmental Domains Analysis for Antarctica and within Region 3 - Northwest Antarctic Peninsula based on the Antarctic Conservation Biogeographic Regions.
-Litchfield Island lies within Antarctic Specially Managed Area No.7 Southwest Anvers Island and Palmer Basin.
+The Area is situated within Environment E - Antarctic Peninsula, Alexander and other islands based on the Environmental Domains Analysis for Antarctica (Resolution 3 (2008)) and within Region 3 - Northwest Antarctic Peninsula based on the Antarctic Conservation Biogeographic Regions (Resolution 3 (2017)).
+Litchfield Island lies within Antarctic Specially Managed Area No.7 Southwest Anvers Island and Palmer Basin (adopted through Measure 11 (2019)).
+The Area has been identified as Antarctic Important Bird Area (IBA) No. 86.